You will need to have the education, work experience or professional credentials you received outside Canada assessed if you are:

 Credential assessment will help you:

-- see whether your credentials are equivalent to the standards set for Canadian workers
+- see whether your credentials are equal to the standards set for Canadian workers

-- determine whether you need more training, education or Canadian work experience
+- find out whether you need more training, education or Canadian work experience

 - understand the types of jobs for which you might be qualified